Student Seed Innovation Grants

 - Estimated budget of how the grant money will be spent

 - Two letters of recommendation that support the student’s ability and desire to take on the proposed project:

 - Official transcript

-Other requirements depending on the project:
+Other requirements depending on project scope:

 - If working with humans, student must contact CC IRB for approval and include the approval document.